Common Problems on Promotion Dossiers

 No more than half of the reviewers can come from the candidate’s suggestions.
 Each step in the process should be documented using the checklist in the Dossier Template.
 Any changes in the required letter to solicit outside reviewers must be approved by the Provost’s Office.

-- The University looks to outside reviewers to provide an independent assessment, and their impartiality is called into question when they have collaborated with a candidate.
+- The University looks to independent external reviewers to provide an outside assessment, and their impartiality is called into question when they have collaborated with a candidate.
 Collaborators should not serve as outside or internal reviewers.
 Questions about the independence of reviewers can lead to Dossiers being returned to departments and colleges.

 - As with the provisions used by NSF and other groups to ensure the impartiality of reviews, collaborators are defined as individuals who have co-authored books, articles, abstracts, or grant proposals within the last five years.
 Collaborators also include individuals who have been a candidate's dissertation advisor, mentor, supervisor, or close coworker in a lab, department, or residency program, even if this occurred more than five-years prior to the review.

 - Committee members or administrators who have coauthored substantial publications or grants with a candidate should recuse themselves to avoid raising concerns about their impartiality.
 Rather than serving on review committees or in administrative roles, collaborators should provide a separate letter that describes the independent contributions of the candidate.
-Collaborator letters are placed immediately after outside review letters and have a comparable impact.
-If recusal is not feasible, for example because of the size of a department, concerns about conflicts of interest must be addressed in the letter reviewing the candidate.
 Questions about this matter should be directed to the Vice Provost for Faculty Affairs.

 A search of the dossier materials in electronic form (PDF) is necessary to ensure that all requested and solicited letters from outside reviewers are truly independent of the candidate.
 If it is found that outside reviewers are close friends, former co-workers, mentors, mentees of the candidate, then additional independent letters must be solicited.
-Especially, if the total letters for outside reviewers do not meet the minimum (minimum 3, strongly encourage 5, maximum 8) to continue with the internal review of the dossier.
+Especially, if the total letters for outside reviewers do not meet the minimum (minimum 3, strongly encourage 5, maximum 8) to continue with the review process.

-Deans and delegated Associate Deans can appoint a surrogate outside of the department to conduct the review to mitigate any issues of mentoring, internal collaborations or questions of maintaining a balanced review process.
+Deans and delegated Associate Deans can appoint a surrogate outside of the department to conduct the review to mitigate any issues of mentoring, internal collaborations, or questions of maintaining a balanced process.
+When heads have coauthored or collaborated on grants with candidates, a surrogate head must be solicited, and the head may choose to submit a collaborator letter.